sutharshiv482-coder/Retail-Sales-Dashboard/README.md

 ---
+## 💡 Recommendations
+- Product category, regional sales, and customer segments are the key drivers of business performance.
+Prioritizing the Electronics category, expanding marketing efforts in top-performing states, strengthening customer loyalty programs, and optimizing pricing and inventory during low-profit months can drive higher revenue, improve profitability, and support sustainable business growth.

 ## 🚀 Conclusion
 This dashboard provides valuable insights into sales, profit, and regional performance, helping businesses identify growth opportunities and improve decision-making.